 Family-centred practice

-About family-centred practice
+About family-centred early intervention

 In 2012, members of GPODHH participated in the International Consensus Conference on Family-Centred Early Intervention (FCEI) for Deaf and Hard of Hearing Children in Bad Ischl, Austria.
 An International consensus statement was published in 2013 with 10 best practice principles.